Act of Aggression: Plot

 The information is transferred to the US government, which deploys General Wittel to neutralize Damocles (With Schaefer's assistance as an 'observer'), prompting the Cartel to counterattack utilizing experimental orbital weaponry, but Chimera is able to evacuate surviving assets in time.
 Simultaneously, the Cartel strikes a blow against Chimera as Veermak is deployed to eliminate captured prisoners and erase retrieved data from a secondary base in South-East Asia.
-Knowing that the orbital weapon requires resupplying, Schaefer leads an assault on the Baikonour Cosmodrome with the assistance of the Russian military, securing the Cartel's database, preventing the supplying of the orbital weapon which was intended on striking down the State of the Union address in Washington DC and exposing multiple high-profile US personnel as members of the Cartel, including General Wittel, whom is a high-ranking member of the Olympus Cell, codenamed 'Hermes'.
+Knowing that the orbital weapon requires resupplying, Schaefer leads an assault on the Baikonur Cosmodrome with the assistance of the Russian military, securing the Cartel's database, preventing the supplying of the orbital weapon which was intended on striking down the State of the Union address in Washington, D.C. and exposing multiple high-profile US personnel as members of the Cartel, including General Wittel, whom is a high-ranking member of the Olympus Cell, codenamed Hermes.

 Exposed, Wittel is forced to escape to Mexico, covered by Veermak, after failing to organize a force of defecting US troops to stand against the government.
 Schaefer leads a final assault against Wittel's forces and eliminates him, with Wittel being vilified as the supposed head of the Cartel, as the Olympus Cell disbands, fully exposed.
-However, Veermak and Yao manage to escape by deserting the Olympus Cell and joining the Heliopolis Cell, whose leader 'Osiris' grants entry to Veermak and Yao after they assist Heliopolis in being rid of Wittel's incriminating data during Chimera's attack.
-The Cartel then convenes through the secure channels concerning how and if should they deal with Chimera, the decision being made ambiguous.
+However, Veermak and Yao manage to escape by deserting the Olympus Cell and joining the Heliopolis Cell, whose leader Osiris grants entry to Veermak and Yao after they assist Heliopolis in being rid of Wittel's incriminating data during Chimera's attack.
+The Cartel convenes through the secure channels concerning how and if should they deal with Chimera, the decision being made ambiguous.

 Development

-The game was officially announced on August 9, 2014.
+The game was announced on August 9, 2014.
 It is a successor to Eugen System's Act of War: Direct Action, which was released in 2005.
-The developer promised that Act of Aggression would play similarly to "90s Golden Age of Real-Time Strategy Games".
+The developer promised that Act of Aggression would play similarly to "90s golden age of real-time strategy games".
 A multiplayer beta for the game was released on July 16, 2015.
 Act of Aggression was released for Microsoft Windows on September 2, 2015.